rivernihil/5th-ed-modified-zener-psion/psion.md

 # Introduction
 Thank you for taking the time to look at this home-brew implementation of psionics for 5th edition.
-The psion and adept classes inside use a form of psionic combat which was designed to be used in a world where psionics are ubiquitous, where virtually almost every intelligent creature has the ability to defend themselves psionically, and many also have methods to fight back or initiate psionic combat of their own.
+The psion and adept classes inside use a form of psionic combat which was designed to be used in a world where psionics are ubiquitous, where virtually every intelligent creature has the ability to defend themselves psionically, and many also have methods to fight back or initiate psionic combat of their own.
 <p>With this document you will find the following:</p>

  * The Psion: a ranged caster with many utility spells, similar in role to sorcerers, warlocks, or wizards
-   * The Clairsentient: a psion subclass can predict the future, and gain extra sensory information
+   * The Clairsentient: a psion subclass that can predict the future and gain extra sensory information
    * The Psychokineticist: a psion subclass that focuses on dealing ranged damage
    * The Telepath: a psion subclass focused on using powers that go directly mind to mind
  * The Adept: a light re-skin of the monk that uses PSI instead of KI, and gains some psionic powers like the psion